pirakansa/rusteth/README.md

 - **`systemd-networkd` / NetworkManager:** Netplan documents validated by `rusteth` can be fed to these renderers. `rusteth` checks that every interface referenced by the plan exists on the host before you run `netplan apply`, reducing the chance of disruptive configuration pushes.
 - **Netlink and sysfs:** Interface data is read straight from `/sys/class/net` and `/proc/net/dev`, which are backed by the kernel's Netlink providers.
 This mirrors what tools like `ip link` expose but keeps the output consistent across distributions.

-Future work will extend the `apply` subcommand to talk directly to Netlink for on-the-fly configuration changes without invoking external binaries.
+Future work will expand the `apply` subcommand to cover VLANs, bonds, DHCP orchestration, and other renderer-specific features.

 ## Development